-I decided to divide this topic up into a couple of posts because as you may or may not know, I’m working on being less wordy and more concise in my writing.
-Part one will be my attempt to convey some general information about aromatase inhibitors and part 2 will be more focused on my personal
+I divided this topic into a couple posts because I’m working on being less wordy and more concise in my writing.
+Part one will be my attempt to convey general information about aromatase inhibitors.
+Part 2 will be focused on my personal

 experience – rant, so stay tuned.